Ebooks and Print-on-Demand

 Calibre also allows you to edit EPUB files after they're created.
 If you like the ease of using a service like Draft2Digital, but you want to make some changes to the templates, you can generate an EPUB there and edit it in Calibre.

-The following video and links explain how to use Calibre to produce and edit eBook files from HTML.
+The following links explain how to use Calibre to produce and edit eBook files from HTML.

 Before you make your eBook available for purchase, test it on a few different devices and apps.
 Check the appearance of text and images, the table of contents, and any internal links and page breaks.
 Try out common customization features your readers are likely to use: resizing the font, changing the background color, adjusting margins and line spacing.
 Make sure people will be able to read your book the way they prefer.